Topics

 Photo: Morsa Images/Getty Images

-There are significant deficiencies in the Medicaid program's ability to detect and prevent fraud, waste and abuse, according to a new report from the Office of Inspector General (OIG), which outlines key challenges states face in maintaining program integrity.
+There are significant deficiencies in the Medicaid program's ability to detect and prevent fraud, waste and abuse, according to a report from the Government Accountability Office, which outlines key challenges states face in maintaining program integrity.

 As Medicaid continues to expand in scope, particularly with recent changes tied to the COVID-19 public health emergency, these findings raise concerns about the sustainability of the program and the effectiveness of oversight mechanisms, according to the report.